dbriones49/Windows-Server-2019/README.md

 Next, we will configure group Policy Management.
-This can be configured by going to Tools>Group Policy Management, and then launching the wizzard.
+This can be configured by going to Tools>Group Policy Management, and then creating it in the domain.

 ![image](https://github.com/user-attachments/assets/45919401-ef80-4ff0-9b45-d42d43a7a861)